Grimur12/VNL1_24_H7/DOCS/Dagbók.md

 Pairs and Layers EOD Results and Todays work:
 - Ólafur and Leonard have the UI
-    - one of the members was still sick so the process of UI was processing slower than the other parts
+    - Leonard was still sick so the process of UI was processing slower than the other parts
     - the work of today on the UI layer was doing the managerUI
 - Iðunn and Pedro have the LL
     - today we were working on logic layer employee and we were focusing on the connections between